erbelion/image-views/README.md

 Simple project I made to learn Svelte, SvelteKit and serverless functions.

-Btw I also made the [PurgeCSS adapter for SvelteKit](https://github.com/erbelion/vite-plugin-laravel-purgecss) while coding the project.
-This allows you to easily install PurgeCSS to remove unused styles from the final css asset file.
+Btw I also made the [PurgeCSS adapter for SvelteKit](https://github.com/erbelion/vite-plugin-sveltekit-purgecss) while coding the project.
+This allows you to easily install PurgeCSS to remove unused styles from the final css asset files.